 In addition to private individuals, there are also companies and organisations that not pay their taxes.
 In VAT carousel fraud, for example, a company charges VAT but does not pay it to the tax authorities.

 VAT carousel fraud

-Reverse-charge mechanism to combat VAT fraud
+Reverse charge mechanism: a measure to combat VAT fraud

 Reporting tax fraud

 Entrepreneurs can use the TaxLine to report suspected fraud.